jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

 install
 -------

-The install subcommand is used when you want to add a component from the component repository.
+Use the **install** subcommand to add or upgrade a componet from the component repository.
 The arguments for the subcommand can be listed using the *-h* option:

 .. code-block:: bash